Everything You Need to Know About Yellowstone Season 4

 Yellowstone returned for Season 4 on Sunday, Nov.
 7, with back-to-back episodes on the Paramount Network.
 It was simulcast on TV Land, CMT, Pop TV, and their respective websites for anyone with a cable subscription.

 If you want to watch new episodes, Yellowstone airs Sundays at 8/7c on the Paramount Network.
-Season 4, Episode 6 premieres on Sunday, Dec.
-5. Yellowstone guest star Piper Perabo, who plays animal rights activist Summer Higgins, teased ahead of the episode a showdown between herself and Beth that we can't wait to see.
+Season 4, Episode 7 premieres on Sunday, Dec.
+12. Guest star Piper Perabo explained to TV Guide last week what is really connecting her character Summer Higgins to Yellowstone patriarch John Dutton (Kevin Costner), but she is just as concerned as we are about the results of a Summer and Beth (Kelly Reilly) showdown, if it should come to that.
 If you can't watch on Sunday night, episodes will be available the next day on the Paramount Network app, but will also require a cable login.
 Due to licensing rights, Yellowstone is not streaming on Paramount+.

 Yellowstone Seasons 1-3 are currently streaming on Peacock.
 Season 4 is expected to arrive on the service when it concludes.